 I’ve sure you’ve heard about it before, but yes, social media is something you should be involved in.
 It does take work, but the ROI isn’t there for all types of businesses.

 - It’s great for products that have mass consumer appeal

 - Facebook makes sense if your appeal is to the consumer

 5. Email marketing

 Email marketing is a great way to keep in touch with your existing customers.
 It’s one of the best ways you stay in a customer’s context.
 Here are some of our best tips:

 Many local businesses with waiting areas have places other local businesses can place business cards.
-Non-competitive auto shops… i.e. if you do mechanical work, seek out a body shop.
+Non-competitive businesses are a great partner (i.e., auto stores, car dealerships).
 Also, gym’s typically have a business card share.
 Have your employees be on the lookout for these and ask them to place your cards if they find a place.
 It works out for everyone!

 Getting involved in the local community is a great way to get your name and face out there.
 Not everyone is looking for your services today, but by being involved you can be in their context once they are looking.
 Here are some ideas:

-- Meetup – Is a great way to find local communities for [businesses].
+- Meetup is a great way to find local communities for plumbers.
 All of the meetups happen offline and locally, so get involved.